 The locals are wonderful and the crime rate is low

 There are few nations in the world that are as hospitable as the Moroccans are.
 The respectful, friendly, and extremely generous natives will welcome you into their midst with open arms.
 You will be treated like a long lost family member wherever you go and everyone will do their utmost best to accommodate any wishes you may have.

 As far as safety is concerned you should not encounter any problems during your visit.
-Compared to x`other African countries and even many first-world destinations the crime rate is exceptionally low in Morocco which makes it even more appealing to avid bikers.
+Compared to other African countries and even many first-world destinations, the crime rate is exceptionally low in Morocco.
+Yet another things that makes it even more appealing to avid bikers.